You already know to be respectful, kind, work hard & have fun. All the other details on how we run our competitions are below.

 Hip hop and open can contain unlimited tricks.

-Each group entry will receive a plaque for adjudication placement; group members will receive a custom lapel pin.
+Each group entry will receive an adjudication placement and group members will receive a custom lapel pin.
+Studios will also recieve a custom plaque showcasing placements earned.
 Solo, Duo, and Trio entries will recieve a custom medal for each participant for adjudicated placement.

 Costume – creative or original costumes